turingschool/front-end-curriculum/lessons/promises.md

 });
 ```

-In this example, we're making a `POST` request that would add a new project named 'Foo' worth 100 points. `fetch` is a function that takes two arguments: the first is the URL or API endpoint we're trying to hit, and the second is an optional object of configuration settings for our request.
-This object may contain what kind of request we're making (e.g. `GET` vs `POST`) and any data we might need to pass along with it.
+In this example, we're making a `POST` request that would add a new project named 'Foo' worth 100 points. `fetch` is a function that takes two arguments:

+1. the URL or API endpoint we're trying to hit
+2. an optional object of configuration settings for our request.
+This object may contain what kind of request we're making (e.g. `GET` vs `POST`) and any data we might need to pass along with it

 Every fetch request we make will return a Promise object that contains our response data.
-This allows us to easily react to the type of response object we get once it's available.
+This allows us to easily react to the type of response we get once it's available.
 Handling the response of a fetch request might look something like this:

 ```javascript
 fetch('/api/v1/projects', {